daepan/Murpan_Diary/Resource/SSD/Compiler/Compiler의 기초.md

 * There ar two main kinds of finite automata
 	* NFAs (nondeterministic finite automata)
 	* DFAs (deterministic finite automata)
+		* A DFA is like NFA, but with tighter restrictions:
+			* Every state must have **exactly one** transition defined for every letter

+### Whitespace Tokens
+- NEWLINE marks the end of a line
+- INDENT indicates an increase in indentaion
+- DEDENT indicates a decrease in indentation

 ## Syntax Analysis